Introduction: The American Way

 1.24: A Balanced Breakfast

-As the grieving widow pours her son a bowl of great-tasting, heart-healthy Cheerios, we take a look at some vintage Superman product placement from 1941.
+As the grieving widow pours her son a bowl of great-tasting, heart-healthy Cheerios, I take a look at some vintage Superman product placement from 1941.

 1.25: Syd Field Forever